MariHacks/mariprogramming/README.md

-# mariprogramming
+# Marianopolis Programming Club

-Website of the Marianopolis Programming Club
+This repo contains the code for the Marianopolis Programming Club website, built with Svelte(Kit) and Bootstrap.